Celebrating 20 years of community-led development "The Apache Way"

 Note: Feedback from the board and the unedited minutes of board meetings are not normally public information, and should be treated confidentially.
-Only after the board has formally approved the minutes of a meeting are they published publicly - this normally happens one month after the board meeting itself.
+Only after the board has formally approved the minutes of a meeting (normally the following month) are they published publicly.
+Note that feedback on meeting minutes are usually sent to the private@ list.

 While the PMC chair is not required to write their quarterly board report personally, they are responsible for ensuring the report is complete and submitted on time.

 Remember that, as in any committee, the chair is a facilitator and their role within the PMC is to ensure that everyone has a chance to be heard and to enable meetings and mailing lists to flow smoothly.
 A well run PMC works together to draw up the information for their board report, but the chair is specifically responsible for getting it to the board.
 There is no concept of "leader" in the Apache way.

 After the project has elected new committers and followed the process to get their account created, the PMC chair is responsible to ensure the new committer has karma (access) to your repositories.

 Maintain info about your PMC composition in the SVN "committers" repository at committee-info.txt and keep it up-to-date; remember to update the LDAP committee group as well.